Who Is Will Smith?

 Smith has been married twice.
 His first marriage, to Sheree Zampino in 1992, lasted only three years but produced a son, Willard Smith III (b.
 1992), also known as Trey.
 He has been married to actress Jada Pinkett Smith since 1997.
 The couple's son, Jaden, was born in 1998, and their daughter, Willow, was born in 2000.

 Smith leans politically liberal and has made donations to the presidential campaigns of Barack Obama.
-As of 2019, his net worth was estimated to be $300 million.
-Smith is a fan of chess and video games, and is known to take his mother on vacation every year, usually to the Canyon Ranch spa in Tucson, Arizona.
+Smith is a fan of chess and video games and is known to take his mother on vacation every year, usually to the Canyon Ranch spa in Tucson, Arizona.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!